rsnpj/notes-site/notes/Year_2/Software_Engineering/Process_Improvement.md

 their quality.
 Statistical and other quantitative techniques used and therefore quantitatively predictable.

-These measures are used to support fact based decision making in the future
+These measures are used to support fact based decision-making in the future

 Quality and process performance is understood in statistical terms and